Action & Adventure

 Stretching all the way to Siberia, the Ryuhyo drift ice of the Okhotsk Sea grips Hokkaido's northern coast in a deep freeze for much of winter.
 You can see this extraordinary natural phenomenon from many points along the Okhotsk Sea, and experience it up close in a variety of fascinating ways.

-- The ice at various vantage points at the Okhotsk Sea, from mid-January to late March
+- The ice of the Okhotsk Sea at various vantage points, from mid-January to late March

 - Ryuhyo drift ice frequently overflows into the adjacent Nemuro Strait in February and March